On 25 May 2018 the General Data Protection Regulations (GDPR) came into force.

 These regulations enhance the current data protection regulations to ensure that we all have more control over the way that our data is used.

-We are currently reviewing our systems and processes to ensure we remain compliant with new advice and best practice and we are in contact with Evolution who created and control the NQT Manager system which we use for the administration of ECT progress.
+Our systems and processes remain compliant with new advice and best practice and we are in close contact with Evolution who created and control the ECT Manager system which we use for the administration of ECT progress.

 As you will be aware, registration of the ECTs requires the Appropriate Body to collect personal data of the ECTs and the mentors and we wish to assure you that your privacy is extremely important to us and we continue to take our responsibilities about